Cyprus tax residency and non-domiciled rules

 The tax rates for foreigners in Cyprus depend on whether they are tax residents of Cyprus.
 If a foreigner is a tax resident, they will pay tax on their worldwide income from sources within and outside Cyprus.
 The exact rate is charged to both foreigners and non-foreigners.

 If a foreigner is not a tax resident of Cyprus, they will pay tax on their income from sources within Cyprus.
-The exact rate is charged to foreigners and non-foreigners.
-Expat pensioners may pay a flat rate of 5% on their pension, with the first 3,420 euros being tax-exempt.
+The exact rate applies to both foreigners and non-foreigners.
+Expat pensioners may pay a flat rate of 5% on their pension, with the first €5,000 being tax-exempt.